wms2537/esp32s2-camera/README.md

 ## Getting Started
 ### Hardware
-This schematic contains an e-paper module.
+This schematic contains an e-paper module used [here](https://github.com/wms2537/esp32s2-epaper-qr).
 You can ignore it.

 ![Schematic](/images/Schematic_ESP32S2CAM.png)